 In addition, the BHA’s Shared Ownership Manual (a document which should be read before any new Ownership application) can be found here and below information is provided for Syndicators/Club Managers (and their members) regarding the regulation of Syndicates and Racing Clubs

 Furthermore, following an industry-wide consultation on the regulation of shared ownership in 2020, the findings of which and measures to be implemented can be found here, also explained is how regulation is set to change in 2021/22 and how this will affect Syndicates and Racing Clubs.

-Syndicates are a form of ownership where the members own/lease one or more horses.
+Syndicates are a form of shared ownership where the Syndicate members own, or lease, an interest in racehorses.
 A Syndicate is managed and administered by the Syndicator(s) and only the syndicator(s) must register as a Sole/Company owner.
 It isn’t necessary for members of the Syndicate to register as owners.

-In addition, any Syndicate which advertises for participation publicly or in which the Syndicator is paid for their role must adhere to the Syndicate Code of Conduct.
-Syndicators should note that from 1st May 2021 the Code of Conduct is set to change, more information can be found below.
+In addition, any Syndicate which advertises for participation publicly or where the Syndicator is paid for their role must adhere to the Syndicate Code of Conduct.

-Racing Clubs are a form of ownership where members enjoy some of the benefits of being a racehorse owner, except they do not have any ownership rights of the horse.
+Racing Clubs are a form of entertainment associated with racehorses, where the Racing Club Members acquire no ownership rights to, or lease an interest in, any racehorses but may acquire certain benefits such as the sharing of prize money.
 Instead, the horse is owned/leased by the Racing Club itself.
 A Racing Club is managed and administered by the Club manager(s).
 Only individuals who want to set up or administer a Racing Club must register as a Sole/Company owner.
 It isn’t necessary for members of a Racing Club to register as owners.